aamodatre/QOSF-2021-Cohort-4/README.md

 - Idenfied solutions : [**101**, **010**, 100, 011] &#8594; (identified indices) &#8594; 0 and 1.
 - Output : (1/sqrt(2)) * [ket(00) + ket(01)]

 _**Merits of this approach**_:

-1. Addresses the Bonus Question: The script accepts vectors with random values of size 2^n with m bits in length for each element and finds the appropriate state(s) from an oracle.
+1. Addresses the Bonus Question: The script ```main.py``` accepts vectors, with random non-negative values, of size 2^n with m bits in length for each element and finds the appropriate state(s) from an oracle.

-2. Identifying repeated solutions: Single solutions repeated multiple times are identified accurately.
+2. Identifying repeated solutions: Single solutions repeated multiple times can be identified accurately.

 ### Flaws and suggested alternatives: